 • Phonographic Performance Company of Australia (broadcasting or public performance of sound recordings and music video clips);

-• Screenrights (rights in relation to film and television programs);
+• Screenrights (rights in relation to film and television programs); and

 Contact details for these organisations are at the end of this chapter.

 Australia’s copyright law (unlike that of the USA) does not include a general defence to copyright infringement that the defendant’s use of the work was fair or for a purpose that should not be illegal.
 Instead, the Copyright Act sets out a number of specific circumstances in which reproducing a substantial part of a work does not infringe copyright.
 These circumstances are complex, and are not amended often enough to keep up with technological change.